Simple Rosemary Syrup

 Rosemary syrup in a glass container.

-• Rosemary is an aromatic herb that gives this simple syrup a woodsy flavor with notes of pine and lemon.
-It’s especially popular in the fall and winter months and adds a botanical, herbaceous aroma to dishes and drinks.
+Rosemary is an herb that gives simple syrup a woodsy flavor with notes of pine and lemon.
+It’s especially popular in the fall and winter months.

-• Rosemary syrup can be used to sweeten and flavor iced drinks.
-Syrups dissolve completely into the beverage and won’t leave a grainy texture.
+Use it to sweeten and flavor iced drinks.
+Simple syrups dissolve completely into the beverage and won’t leave a grainy texture like stirring in sugar.

 • This recipe makes 1 cup of syrup, which is enough to sweeten 8 drinks when 2 tablespoons are used in each serving.